curlydesigner/site/SITE-MAP.md

 The root case-study files such as `wbd-hud.html` are lightweight compatibility wrappers.
 They keep older clean URLs working, then redirect to the organized case-study files.

+The `portfolio-posts/` folder is also only for old URL redirects.
+Do not edit case-study content there.

 Published case studies:

 - [portfolio/published/wbd-hud.html](/Users/victoriapanshin/Design/Curlydesigner/site/portfolio/published/wbd-hud.html)